robinhood/faust/docs/userguide/deployment.rst

     [2018-01-04 12:41:07,638: INFO]: [^-Website]: Starting...
     [...]

-From the log output you can tell that the aiomonitor console was started on the local port 50101.
-If you get a different output, such as that the port is already taken you can set a custom port using the :option:`--console-port
-<faust worker --console-port>`.
+From the log output you can tell that the :pypi:`aiomonitor` console was started on the local port 50101.
+If you get a different output, such as that the port is already taken you can set a custom port using the :option:`--console-port <faust worker --console-port>`.

 Once you have the port number, you can telnet into the console to use it: